Sahaa33/Accuweather/README.md

 # Accuweather
-Android application for weather forecast (Acuuweather API used)
+Android application for weather forecast (AcuuWeather API used)